 The tools above are all purpose-built for image and photo editing.
 But some of the biggest names in AI image generation are able to use AI to do photo editing, too.
 Here are some examples:

-• With DALL·E 2, you can do inpainting (where you erase part of an image and use AI to fill in the gap) and outpainting (where you expand an existing image).
-DALL·E 3 sadly lacks these features as of yet.
+With DALL·E 2, you could do inpainting (where you erase part of an image and use AI to fill in the gap) and outpainting (where you expand an existing image), but DALL·E 3 sadly lacks these features as of yet; it only lets you do basic prompt-based edits on selections of an image.

 So if you're just playing around with AI photo editing to get a feel for how it works, an AI art generator will absolutely do the trick.
 But if you're serious about your photo editing, you'll want to choose a dedicated AI photo editor from the list above.